realm/SwiftLint/README.md

 ### Xcode

-Integrate SwiftLint into an Xcode scheme to get warnings and errors displayed in the IDE.
-Just add a new "Run Script Phase" with:
+Integrate SwiftLint into your Xcode project to get warnings and errors displayed in the issue navigator.

+To do this click the Project in the file navigator, then click the primary app target, and go to Build Phases.
+Click the + and select "New Run Script Phase".
+Insert the following as the script:

 ```bash
 if which swiftlint >/dev/null; then